buggyrace/buggy-race-about/docs/running/database-backup.md

-If you have a backup of the database, you don't _need_ to maintain a backup of the static content (which you can find in the `published` directory on your server) because you can regenerate all of those files if the database.
+If you have a backup of the database, you don't _need_ to maintain a backup of the static content (which you can find in the `published` directory on your server) because you can regenerate all of those files from the database.
 The database backup will include all your config settings, except the `DATABASE_URL` setting that's [set as an environment variable](../customising/env).